-We are truly grateful to all our business partners for their great support.
+We continue to enjoy the trust and support of our business partners.
+Orient Evening held in November 2022, commemorating our 40th Anniversary, saw a record participation of well over 1,400 of our business partners.
 We also would like to thank most sincerely our dedicated staff for their loyalty, sincerity and hard work.
+Teamwork makes dream work.
 This has made our success possible and achievable.
 We look forward to their continued great efforts in the coming period.

-Omar Al Futtaim

-Vice Chairman
+Omar Abdulla Al-Futtaim Vice Chairman